“I feel like my new lawyer is not fighting for me, what should I do?”

 When you are facing legal challenges, the quality of the attorney by your side is absolutely determinant of how your case will proceed and how satisfied you will be when it’s over.

-Don’t sacrifice your time, money, or legal situation by employing an attorney who is subpar, get the legal help that you need and deserve with a seasoned legal firm.
+Don’t sacrifice your time, money, or legal situation by employing a subpar attorney, get the legal help that you need and deserve with a seasoned legal firm.

 WHERE TO TURN